Youer-inspo/hello-world-25-example/Week 7 - 8/README.md

    He is happy that you made it!

 ![5](https://github.com/Youer-inspo/hello-world-25-example/assets/144563517/04bb14bb-3eb6-4742-aba5-ef5824eab750)
-5. And a "Win!!!" button shows up with sound effects.
+5. A "Win!!!" button shows up with sound effects.

 PS: I'll consider adding sound effects to the game.
 Every click with sound!